2008 United States wireless spectrum auction: Auction rules and process

 For the 700-MHz auction, the FCC designed a new multi-round process that limits the number of package bids that each bidder can submit (12 items and 12 package bids) and the prices at which they can be submitted, provides computationally intensive feedback prices similar to the pricing approach.
 This package bidding process (which is often referred to as combinatorial auctions) was the first of its kind to be used by the FCC in an actual auction.
 Bidders were allowed to bid on individual licenses or on an all-or-nothing bid which could be done up to twelve packages, which the bidder determined at any point in the auction.
 Doing the auction this way allowed the bidder to avoid the exposure problem when licenses are complements.
 The provisional winning bids are the set of consistent bids that maximize total revenues.
 The 700 MHz auction represented a good test-case for package bidding for two reasons.
 First, the 700 MHz auction only involves 12 licenses: 2 bands (one 10 MHz and one 20 MHz) in each of the 6 regions.
 Secondly, prospective bidders had expressed interest in alternative packaging because some Internet service providers had different needs and the flexibility would benefit them.
 The FCC issued Public Notice DA00-1486 adopted and described the package bidding rules for the 700 MHz auction.

 The FCC's original proposal allowed only nine package bids: the six 30 MHz regional bids and three nationwide bids (10, 20, or 30 MHz).
-Although these nine packages were consistent with the expressed desires or many prospective bidders, others felt that the nine packages were too restrictive.
+Although these nine packages were consistent with the expressed desires of many prospective bidders, others felt that the nine packages were too restrictive.
 The activity rule is unchanged, aside from a new definition of activity and a lower activity requirement of 50%.
 A bidder must be active on 50% of its current eligibility or its eligibility in the next round will be reduced to two times its activity.
 Bids made in different rounds were treated as mutually exclusive and a bidder wishing to add a license or package to its provisional winnings must renew the provisional winning bids in the current round.

 The FCC placed rules on public safety for the auction.
 20 MHz of the valuable 700 MHz spectrum were set aside for the creation of a public/private partnership that will eventually roll out to a new nationwide broadband network tailored to the requirements of public safety.
 The FCC offered the commercial licensee extra spectrum adjacent to the public safety block that the licensee can use as it wants.
 The licensee is allowed to use whatever bandwidth that is available on the public safety side of the network to offer data services of their own.